What Is The Electrochemical Gradient

 • Ion pumps: These proteins actively transport ions against their electrochemical gradients, requiring energy in the form of ATP.
 The most prominent example is the sodium-potassium pump (Na+/K+ ATPase), which maintains the concentration gradients of Na+ and K+.
 It actively pumps Na+ out of the cell and K+ into the cell, contributing to the negative membrane potential.

-• Transporters: These membrane proteins facilitate the movement of ions and molecules across the membrane, often through a coupled transport mechanism (co-transport or counter-transport).
+• Transporters: These membrane proteins allow the movement of ions and molecules across the membrane, often through a coupled transport mechanism (co-transport or counter-transport).
 They can move substances down or against the electrochemical gradient, sometimes linking the movement of one substance to the movement of another.

 The Electrochemical Gradient in Action: Cellular Processes